 Neon, is designed to be a viable alternative to Jett with her speedrunning, sliding ways.

 Her signature ability, High Gear, allows her to run faster and slide around corners, much like in Call of Duty.
 This means that Neon can rotate a lot quicker, and surprise enemies by taking space and gaining map control.

-A lot of this criticism stems from certain limitations in Neon’s kit.
-For instance, she is only able to slide when you’re holding down the “W” key, which means she can only execute it moving forward.
+There are some limitations in terms of mechanics — she is only able to slide when you’re holding down the “W” key, which means she can only execute it moving forward.
 In comparison, Jett can dash and escape in any direction she wishes.

-As it turns out, Neon’s agent ability kit isn’t as limited as we thought.
+However, Neon’s agent ability kit isn’t as limited as you think.
 She has a few new mechanics that were recently uncovered.
 This is why we’ve decided to make a guide on how to execute Neon’s High Gear combat slide sideways and backwards as a potentially useful mechanic for getting out of sticky situations.

 Valorant Neon guide: All the ways to backward, sideways, and double slide

 The backward slide is the tricky one, and it requires incredibly precise timing to pull off.

 There are two ways to do this.
 While sprinting, jump forward, then hit “S” and right-click just as you’re about to touch the ground.
 The biggest problem I had when attempting this was back-sliding too early, so it requires quite a few tries to get the timing right.

 Here’s a video guide from YouTube user GloKaze showing how it works: